dannieRope/Data-Cleaning-with-Power-Qurery-Editor-1/README.md

 *Click on the excel sheet containing the dirty data*

-*Click on Transform data to load the data into the power query editor.*
+*Click on Transform data to load the data into the power query editor.+

 ![Transform data](https://github.com/dannieRope/Data-Cleaning-with-Power-Qurery-Editor-1/assets/132214828/4884ad53-db60-4060-928b-865f6a068bdd)

 ## DATA CLEANING PROCESS

 After loading the data into the power query editor, the first row gets promoted automatically as the headers, and the data type changes as well.
-To undo this, delete those steps in Applied steps in the power query editor.
+To undo this, delete those steps in Applied Steps in the power query editor.

 ![undo](https://github.com/dannieRope/Data-Cleaning-with-Power-Qurery-Editor-1/assets/132214828/1f9d97b5-af0b-47d3-a39a-74c93c5f220f)